Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 If everything is a process, he does not have to call it grief.

-If everything has rules, he does not have to face the fact that he is choosing a world where rules are constantly rewritten by power.
+If everything has rules, he does not have to face how often those rules serve criminals.

-The mask lets him believe he is different from the men around him.
+The mask lets Mike believe he is different from the men around him.
 He is not reckless like Tuco.
 He is not petty like Hector.
 He is not theatrical like Saul.
 He is not narcissistic like Walter.
-He is not revenge-possessed in quite the same way as Gus.
+He is not consumed by revenge in quite the same way as Gus.

 Mike’s self-image depends on being the adult in the room.

 That is the danger.
 The more competent he is, the easier it becomes for him to excuse his place in the machinery.
-He does not feel like a criminal in the same way as the others because he does not behave like a fool.
-His intelligence becomes a moral sedative.
-His discipline lets him keep telling himself there is a line.
+His discipline lets him draw a line between himself and chaos, even while he keeps working for chaos in a cleaner uniform.

 The Lie Mike Believes